 Most parents will question your judgment if you bring your kids around others in times other than emergencies!

-And, though your kids may make you feel like it …. missing gymnastics practice or not opening Christmas presents from the family on Christmas day does not constitute as an emergency!
+And, though your kids may make you feel like it …. missing gymnastics practice or not opening Christmas presents from the family on Christmas day does not constitute an emergency!

 Please, just keep your sick kids at home!